 Sin is only depressing for those who have no hope.
-We have hope.
-His name is Jesus, and being in Christ positions us for a better perspective about the darker side of our lives, while giving us more ability to overcome that reality (1 Corinthians 15:19-20; Romans 8:37).
+We have faith because of Jesus.
+And being in Christ positions us for a better perspective about the darker side of our lives while giving us more ability to overcome the disappointing truths about our depravity (1 Corinthians 15:19-20; Romans 8:37).

-Let’s self-assess: Read the following sentence and tell me where you normally put the accent mark:
+Let’s self-assess: Read the following sentence and tell me where you usually put the accent mark:

 You have two choices.
-You can place the accent mark on the fact of a person’s sin or you can place the mark on the fact of the Gospel’s restorative powers.
+You can place the accent mark on the fact of a person’s sin, or you can set the mark on the truth of the gospel’s restorative powers.

-Where you place the accent mark in your relationships will tell you a lot about how you think about those relationships, as well as how you think about the Gospel.
-If you normally place the accent on a person’s sin rather than the restorative power of the Gospel, then you need a Gospel reorientation of the mind.
+Where you place the accent mark in your relationships will tell you a lot about how you think about those relationships, as well as how you believe about the gospel.
+If you usually place the accent on a person’s sin rather than the restorative power of the gospel, you need a gospel reorientation of the mind.

-In this piece I am going to give you three potential conditions of our hearts that fuels our motivation to place the accent mark on the sin committed rather than on the power and the hope that is found in the Gospel.
+In this chapter, I am going to give you three potential conditions of a person’s heart that fuels the motivation to place the accent mark on the sin committed rather than on the power and the hope found in the gospel.

-The universality of sin does not allow anyone to escape from committing sin.
-It does not matter who the person is.
+The universality of sin does not allow anyone to escape from committing it.
+And it does not matter who you are.
 A preacher or a peasant, for all have sinned.
 Christian or non-Christian, we all have a common problem (1 John 1:7-10).

-The last thing that should happen to us when we hear about a person committing sin is to be taken aback.
+The last thing that should happen to us when we hear about a person sinning is shock.
 To place the accent mark on their sin, rather than being ready to restore them, is woefully inadequate in any relationship.